kappital/kappital/docs/spec/cloud_native_serivce_SPEC_DRAFT.md

 ## Manifest  Directory

-manifest directory container two kind file: **CustomResourceDefinition(CRD)** and **CustomServiceDefinition(CSD)**.
+Manifest directory contains two kind of files: **CustomResourceDefinition(CRD)** and **CustomServiceDefinition(CSD)**.

-- CRD file define by kubernetes, more information refer to [CustomResourceDefinition](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.24/#customresourcedefinition-v1-apiextensions-k8s-io).
+- CRD file defines by Kubernetes, more information refers to [CustomResourceDefinition](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.24/#customresourcedefinition-v1-apiextensions-k8s-io).

-- CSD file define by Kappital, which to enhance CRD, support more capability such as service dependency, service access, service deployment.
+- CSD file defines by Kappital, which to enhance CRD, support more capability such as service dependency, service access, service deployment.

-**1. CustomServiceDefinition(CSD)**:  CSD use GVK to define what in CSD file, A CSD file w
+**1. CustomServiceDefinition(CSD)**:  CSD uses GVK to define what in CSD file, A CSD file w

 ```
 apiVersion: osc.io/v1beta1